esin87/esin87/README.md

 <h3 align=center>Hi there!
 I'm Esin! 🤓 <h3>

-I'm a fullstack developer and teacher at General Assembly.
+<p>I'm a fullstack developer and teacher at General Assembly.
 I love solving problems with code and building applications in JavaScript and Python.
 When I'm not coding or teaching, you can find me on long walks or on my yoga mat.
-Thanks for visiting, and I'd love to [connect](https://www.linkedin.com/in/esinsaribudak/)!
+Thanks for visiting, and I'd love to <a href="https://www.linkedin.com/in/esinsaribudak/" target="_blank">connect</a>! </p>

 - 😃  Pronouns: she/her/hers
 - ⚡  Fun fact: Before I learned to code, I taught middle-school math and science 🧑‍🔬